jensljungblad/elemental_components/README.md

  */
 ```

-Or require `components`, which will in turn require all assets:
+Or require `components`, which will in turn require the assets for all components:

 ```css
 /*